 A lot of it has to do with Google’s algorithm.
 It looks at over 200 ranking factors when determining where to rank a site.
 As you already know, these ranking factors aren’t easy to understand, which makes it difficult for you to figure out how to adjust your site to maximize your rankings.

-This post will help give you a better understanding of some of the factors that Google looks at when ranking websites in 2019.
+This post will help give you a better understanding of some of the factors that Google looks at when ranking websites.

-To start you off, I’ve created an infographic that visually breaks down many of the components of Google’s algorithm.
+To start you off, we’ve created an infographic that visually breaks down many of the components of Google’s algorithm.

 Now that you have a sense of some of the ranking factors that Google considers, lets dive into some more detail.